jnuqui/Scheduler-Software-II-Project/README.txt

 Purpose: A desktop application that handles the scheduling of appointments for a global consulting
         organization.
 The application handles input logic/data flow for customers, appointments and more to interact with a MySQL database to facilitate CRUD operations.
-        Also I would like to earn credit for QAM2 TASK 1.
 Author: Jonathan Nuqui
 Contact information: jnuqui@wgu.edu
 Student application version: 1.0.18